Canadian Prime Minister Justin Trudeau announces separation from wife Sophie

 "After many meaningful and difficult conversations, we have made the decision to separate," Trudeau wrote on Instagram.

-His wife Sophie posted a similar message on her account.
+Sophie Grégoire Trudeau posted a similar message on her account.
 The couple has three children — 15-year-old Xavier,15, 14-year-old Ella-Grace and 9-year-old Hadrien.
 They asked the public to respect their privacy for the "well-being of our children."

+According to a statement from the Prime Minister's Office, the Trudeaus have signed a legal separation agreement.

+"They remain a close family," the statement said.
+"Both parents will be a constant presence in their children's lives and Canadians can expect to often see the family together.
+The family will be together on vacation, beginning next week."

 The couple, who married in 2005, often supported each other in the public sphere.
-In a Vogue magazine article, the couple recounted how they knew each other as children when Sophie was in the same primary class as the future politician's brother and then meeting again at a Montreal charity event in 2003.
-A few months later, the two went out for dinner and at the end, they told Vogue the prime minister said "I'm 31 years old, and I've been waiting for you for 31 years."
+In a Vogue magazine article, the couple recounted how they knew each other as children when Sophie was in the same primary class as the future politician's brother, and then they met again at a Montreal charity event in 2003.
+A few months later, the two went out for dinner, and at the end, they told Vogue, he said, "I'm 31 years old, and I've been waiting for you for 31 years."

 for more features.